joegreene/CS_121_Fall_2014/Weekly Work/Week 6/WED_NOTES.md

 ##### Using CPlusPlus.com
-I'm pretty sure a good amount of you already know about this website, but disregarding that this website is a lifesaver when it comes to remembering thing about C++.
+I'm pretty sure a good amount of you already know about this website, but disregarding that this website is a lifesaver when it comes to remembering thing about C++ (I'm specifically talking about the references section, __NOT__ the forums).

 For practice, we went to the [cplusplus.com reference page for vectors](http://www.cplusplus.com/reference/vector/vector/), and looked at the pages for the following (grabbed from CH 8-3 PPT, p3):